 By keeping him physically and mentally simulated, he will be paying less attention to his appearance and more likely to cope with this change.

-Eventually, his fur will grow back after about 130 days.
+Eventually, his hair will grow back after about 12 weeks.

 As a lesson learned, just keep his fur slightly trim for his next round of grooming to prevent him from feeling sad.